• Home

 3. Code of Ethical Conduct

 Thousands of you have since shared your ideas, needs, and feedback through surveys and focus groups.
-With that guidance, and led by extraordinary workgroups made up of Governing Board members, educators, faculty, researchers, partners, and advisors, we are honored to be able to launch a public comment period with draft versions of Code of Ethics for your review through November 15, 2024.
+With that guidance, and led by extraordinary advisors made up of Governing Board members, educators, and partners, we were honored to launch a public comment period with draft versions of Code of Ethics for your review that has now closed.
+Please stay tuned for updates as we finalize the drafts.

 Learn More About the Code of Ethics